kuj24824/Complex_Systems/README.txt

 -----------------------------------------
 -------------HOW TO USE------------------
 -----------------------------------------
-In order to run the model, please open the "CA_city_revised_with _parameter_adjusting.ipynb" file to run the model.
+In order to run the main model, please open the "CA_city_revised_with _parameter_adjusting.ipynb" file in CSS final code of main model folder to run the model.
 The final section of the file "Start Storing data", it stores the value of some analysis of the model, such as fractal dimension, cluster information, conditional entropy, etc, with varying values of the growth rate of commercial and alpha (stochastic perturbation term).
 We also tried some other variations of changing parameters.
 For instance,